 If your current lender denies your mortgage renewal, or if you just want to shop around for a better offer before you sign your renewal notice with them, you can try to renew your mortgage with a new lender.
 However, your chances of having your mortgage renewal denied by a new lender can be much higher than if you chose to stay with your current lender, for one simple reason: you need to submit a brand new mortgage application and meet the new lender’s borrowing criteria.

 Since the new lender knows nothing about your financial situation, other than the balance of your current mortgage, they’ll need you to verify your income and meet their credit requirements.
 A volatile employment history, or a damaged credit score, along with any missed mortgage payments or other debt or loan repayments, can hurt your mortgage application with the new lender and easily lead to a denied application.

-There’s a chain of order you’ll have to follow, if you find yourself in a situation where a lender has denied you for a mortgage renewal:
+If you find yourself in a situation where a lender has denied you for a mortgage renewal, there's a chain of order you'll have to follow: